(And why taking your team into the wild can help you figure it out)

 Any initiative to become more climate friendly will only succeed if your employees believe in it and feel part of it.
 But it’s unlikely that you’re going to get the kind of meaningful buy-in that you need if you make climate change a top-down process.

 To truly engage your people in the raw reality of the potential impact of climate change, take them into nature.
-On a Sustainability and Social Responsibility day, you and your team could answer the vital questions you must consider if you’re going to give your climate change strategy teeth.
+On one of our regenerative team programmes, you and your team could answer the vital questions you must consider if you’re going to give your climate change strategy teeth.

 Outdoors, in the woods, you’ll draw inspiration from the natural world to consider where you are now and what more you could do.
 Around the fire, you’ll come together to generate new ideas.
 And you’ll leave with a concrete set of actions that you can implement immediately.